Iran removes India from Chabahar rail project collaboration citing delays, draws Congress criticism

 The development came as China finalised a 25-year strategic partnership deal with China worth $400 billion (approximately Rs 30 lakh crore).
 Tensions between New Delhi and Beijing hit at an all time high after the recent border standoff between the countries.
 At least 20 Indian soldiers had lost their lives in the worst border clash with China in over 40 years at the Galwan Valley in Ladakh last month.

-India has invested $500 million (approximately Rs 3,600 crore at current exchange rate) in the Chabahar project, which will connect the country with Afghanistan and Central Asia, bypassing Pakistan.
+India has invested $500 million (approximately Rs 3,700 crore) in the Chabahar project, which will connect the country with Afghanistan and Central Asia, bypassing Pakistan.
 The first phase of the strategically-located project was inaugurated in December 2017.

 Unidentified Iranian officials told the newspaper that the entire project would be completed by March 2022, and that Iranian railways will proceed without India’s assistance, using approximately $400 million (Rs 3,017 crore) from the Iranian National Development Fund.
 Last week, Iranian Transport and Urban Development Minister Mohammad Eslami inaugurated the track-laying process for the 628 km Chabahar-Zahedan line, which will be extended to Zaranj across the border in Afghanistan.

 The Congress on Tuesday hit out at the Bharatiya Janata Party-led government at the Centre calling the fallout of the deal a big loss for the country.
-“India dropped from Chabahar Port deal,” party leader Abhishek Singhvi tweeted.
+“India dropped from Chabahar Port deal,” party leader Abhishek Singhvi said in a tweet.
 “This is the diplomacy of the Modi government that won laurels even without getting the work done, China worked quietly but gave them a better deal.
 Big loss for India.
 But you can’t ask questions.”

 Also read: